tibovanheule/plants-v2-zombies/README.md

 ## Documentation
 The documentation of this project can be found at

+## Interface options
+### Options when starting with gui
+There are a few extra options for debugging purposes.
+ - debug = Output of the parser will be printed on standard output.
+ - time = Displays the gloss time ticks  on std out.
+ - events = Prints all gloss events on std out.
+This is particulary handy for mouse events.
+ - exit = used in conjunction with debug, after parser parses the files exit (don't start gui)

 ## gebruikte bronnen
 This is a small bibliography of documentation, articles and tutorials whoinfluenced the project.
 ### reactive banana + Gloss